 Who gets thoracic spine pain?

 Surveys to find out how many people have thoracic spine pain produce very variable results.
-For example, when asked whether they have ever had thoracic spine pain, one survey reported a result of 4 out of a 100 people, whilst another said 72 people out of 100.
+For example, when asked whether they have ever had thoracic spine pain, one survey reported a result of 4 out of 100 people, whilst another said 72 people out of 100.
 It appears to be at its most common in children and teenagers, especially girls.
 Factors cited as causing thoracic back pain included backpack use, the height of school chairs, and difficulties with homework.
 Mental health problems seemed to be an associated factor.
 It also appeared to be common in the transition period between the early teens and late adolescence.
 Adults with thoracic back pain often have aches and pains elsewhere as well as difficulties going about their daily tasks.

 Is it something to worry about?